Ivari isn’t a name a lot of people are familiar with. Who are they, what do they do and how do you even pronounce their name?

 Universal Life (UL) is a form of permanent life insurance that covers you until the day you die.
 Because it has both an insurance and an investment component, It is known as cash value life insurance.

-This is Ivari’s only permanent product and as a result of their focus and specialization, it has a good reputation in the marketplace.
+This is Ivari’s only permanent product and as a result of their focus and specialization, it has one of the best reputations in the Canadian marketplace.

 Universal Life Insurance is very flexible and can be customized for many different situations including an Insured Retirement Plan (IRP).
 An IRP is a vehicle that can be used to transfer family wealth & corporate wealth.
 One such corporate life insurance strategy is known as an Immediate Financing Arrangement (IFA).